ricmclaughlin/ricmclaughlin.github.com/_posts/2017-04-15-aws-devops-overview.md

 There are several different deployment models and tools to implement those models...

-One important way to classify deployments is in-place, where instances are upgraded, or disposable, where instances are treated as immutable and new instances are created and old instances are destroyed.
+One important way to classify deployments is in-place, where instances are upgraded making for a faster upgrade, or disposable, where instances are treated as immutable and new instances are created and old instances are destroyed which makes it safer, slower and a bit more expensive.

 Another way to classify deployments is bootstraping, where code is installed to a running instance at launch, versus pre-baking where the application is loaded on the image.